HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 This exposes a very interesting view of Core Web Vitals and hints at a geographical bias when comparing CWV for different platforms.
 If a CMS only has a presence in certain countries, comparing the aggregate percentage isn’t a fair comparison.

-WordPress, with a very large adoption around the world, including countries with less powerful devices and slower connections, may suffer from this comparison, but likely has room to improve in all geographies.
+WordPress, with a very large adoption around the world, including countries with less powerful devices and slower connections, may suffer from this comparison in some cases, but likely has room to improve in all geographies.
 On the other hand, CMSs should strive to offer the best experience in the geography they are targeting, which sometimes means making sites fast enough to work well even under stricter conditions.

 **Plugins**